 24. Colocation towing movement and ground control

 Air Traffic Control the Netherlands (LVNL) and Schiphol consider how to move towing movement control to the operation room in the Tower with ground control in order to enhance communication and coordination.
-In a step-by-step approach apron controllers of Schiphol will be co-located at LVNL to work side by side with ground control in 2021.
 This will reduce the likelihood of safety occurrences on the ground.

 27. Last minute runway combination changes and complexity of changes in runway combinations

 Runway combination changes that take place at the last minute may cause a disruption to the expected flight handling process, both for pilots and air traffic controllers.
 Air Traffic Control the Netherlands (LVNL) and Schiphol have developed measures to further reduce the number of last-minute runway changes, and the associated risks, in order to prevent air and ground safety incidents.
 For instance, we maintain landing runways when an aircraft is in the Terminal Manoeuvring Area (TMA) Schiphol; in addition, we use two departure runways when needed for a more stable traffic flow.
 We have also developed measures to improve the predictability of runway use and traffic flows using improved planning systems such as Arrival Management and Collaborative Decision Making.
 The percentage of last-minute runway combination changes is being monitored closely.

 Aircraft following the routing to the beginning of runway 18L (Aalsmeerbaan) pass intersection N2/E6.
 At that point, the traffic crosses runway 09 (Buitenveldertbaan).

 Schiphol and its partners are developing a runway stop bar in order to prevent aircraft that erroneously turn right from taxiing via the Buitenveldertbaan runway towards departing traffic.
 This will reduce the risk of runway incursions.